openfifth/koha-plugin-rbkc-oracle/CONTRIBUTING.md

 - Create an issue for questions
 - Check existing issues and documentation
-- Contact PTFS Europe for RBKC-specific requirements
+- Contact Open Fifth for RBKC-specific requirements

 ## License